tdebaets/common/Delphi/Building.md

 - There seems to be a bug in Delphi 4 where the IDE generates an access violation in module `dcc40.dll` on the first compile (incremental, `Ctrl+F9`) after opening a project.
 It seems to depend on which project is compiled as not all ones are affected.
 The workaround is to simply make sure that the first compilation after opening a project is a *full* rebuild (`Project` - `Build <projectname>` in the IDE).
 All subsequent incremental compilations should then work fine.
 To avoid being bitten by this bug, it's a good idea to always do a full rebuild immediately after opening a project.

-- Most of my Delphi projects support the `Debug` conditional compilation define that include additional debug output in the build, usually in the form of extra calls to the `OutputDebugString` API function.
-When the project is run under the Delphi debugger, you can capture this output using the `Send OutputDebugString To GExperts` expert.
+- Most of my Delphi projects support the `Debug` conditional compilation define.
+Compiling with this define includes additional debug output in the build, usually in the form of extra calls to the `OutputDebugString` API function.
+When the project is run under the Delphi debugger, you can capture this output using the `Send OutputDebugString To GExperts` feature of GExperts.
 Outside of Delphi, you can use [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) tool.